 - The bully, or groups of bullies, will be withdrawn from the playground or classroom for a period of time and their parents will be informed of the action that has been taken.
-The behaviour of the individual or group will be monitored for a period of time agreed between school and parents. - Ultimately, an exclusion from school may be given if the bullying behaviour does not stop in line with the school's exclusions policy.
+The behaviour of the individual or group will be monitored for a period of time agreed between school and parents.
+Bullying will incur consequences in-line with Steps 4 and 5 of our Behaviour Steps, which include removal from clubs, events, trips and classroom participation and will be communicated with parents as part of an ongoing plan to resolve bullying incidents. - Ultimately, an off-site direction to another school setting for a fixed period, or a managed move to another school in our cluster on a permanent basis may be actioned by senior leaders if the bullying behaviour does not stop in line with the school's exclusions policy.